zzl/go-excel-automation/README.md

 # go-excel-automation

-Automate microsoft excel in golang.
+Automate Microsoft Excel in golang.

 Code in this repo is generated with [GO-TlbImp](https://github.com/zzl/go-tlbimp).